AdobeDocs/experience-platform.en/help/assurance/views/extension-versions.md

 ## Export versions

-On the top right of the view, you can select **Export Versions** which gives you a JSON payload with all the extensions information, as well as the platform used by the client.
+On the top right of the view, you can select **[!UICONTROL Export Versions]** which gives you a JSON payload with all the extensions information, as well as the platform used by the client.
 You may choose to export this data to a JSON file, or copy it to your clipboard.

 ![Extension Versions Export](./images/versions/versions-extension-export.png)